-Congratulations Adeilah Dahlke, recipient of the Ambassador Award in recognition of your commitment to helping others and for representing POC in your community to the highest standards.
+Congratulations to Bev Chandler, one of the recipients of the Ambassador Award in recognition of your commitment to helping others and for representing POC in your community to the highest standards.

 The criteria for this award are as follows:

-- The nominee is a member in good standing of POC.
+- The nominee is a POC member in good standing.

-- The nominee contributes his or her time and energy in the community.
+- The nominee contributes his or her time and energy in their community.